 Analysis of engineering systems commonly starts with a definition of a system that can be viewed as an abstraction of the real system.
-The abstraction is performed at different epistemological levels as shown in Figure 1-9 (Ayyub 1992 and 1994).
+The abstraction is performed at different epistemological levels (Ayyub 1992 and 1994).
 The resulting model can depend largely on an analyst or engineer; hence the subjective nature of this process.
 During the process of abstraction, the engineer needs to make decisions regarding what aspects should or should not be included in the model.
-These aspects are shown in the Figure 1-9.
 These aspects include the previously identified uncertainty types.
 In addition to the abstracted and non-abstracted aspects, unknown aspects of the system can exist, and they are more difficult to deal with because of their unknown nature, sources, extents, and impact on the system.

 Uncertainty modeling and analysis for the abstracted aspects of the system need to be performed with a proper consideration of the non-abstracted aspects of a system.
 The division between abstracted and non-abstracted aspects can be a division of convenience that is driven by the objectives of the system modeling, or simplification of the model.
 However, the unknown aspects of the systems are due to ignorance and lack of knowledge.
-These aspects depend on the knowledge of an analyst and the state of knowledge about the system in general.
+These aspects depend on the knowledge of the analyst, and the state of knowledge about the system in general.
 The effects of the unknown aspects on the ability of the system model to predict the behavior of the real system can range from none to significant.